-Above all, we need to get the mindset that lay people are equal with us, pastors, and they are given spiritual gifts, and also they are competent.
-As I read one article that says, long time ago only pastor at a village has graduated from 4 years college, e.g., theological school, so he is almost boss in the village because everyone respect him.

-But it was a hundred years ago, now is not that anymore.
-Mostly laypeople today finished college or university; of course, some people from the remote town do not study college at all.
+Above all we need to get mindset that lay people are equal with us and they are given spiritual gifts, and also they are competent.
+As I read one article that says, long time ago only pastor at a village has graduated 4 years college, e.g., theological school, so he is almost boss in the village because everyone respect him.
+But it was hundred years ago, now is not that anymore.
+Mostly people today finished college or university; of course some people from the remote town do not study college at all.
 So pastor alone is not only the boss anymore.
-And if we say ordination here, actually its different function of ministry not offices.
+And if we say ordination here, actually it's different function of ministry not offices.
 If we look at Melvin's second book, there are more in details about this issue.
-And If we think the ordination too much, we still live in the Old Testament era that Chief priest and ordinary people were there, because only Chief priest alone can pray to God at those times.
-But we are living in New Testament era, so today's many new paradigms of ministry suggest, "New Testament Church," because still some people living in the Old Testament era even now is late 21st century.
+And If we think the ordination too much, we still leave in the Old Testament era that Chief priest and ordinary people were there, because only Chief priest alone can pray to God at those times.
+But we are living at New Testament era, so today's many new paradigms of ministry suggest, "New Testament Church," because still some people living in the Old Testament era even now is late 21st century.

 If we think in this new way, our leadership will change automatically.
 To change leadership is not easy.
-I still remember that someone said change is just like having a gun in front of our mouth to kill ourselves.
+I still remember that someone said change is just like having a gun in front of our mouth.
 It means change is threatened to almost kill ourselves.
 I can say here as much as we get danger of change we will get more benefits.
-No pain, no gain!
+No pain no gain!
 What's that mean?
-As much as we get into difficult, we will get more, so it's same in changing.
+As much as we get into difficult we will get more, so it's same in changing.
 Dr. Melvin also said, "No change means death; radical and sudden change also means death.
-Balance is the key."
-Please remember again: One famous and experienced pastor told us, "if we give One to lay people, they give back to us Two."
-Once we take risk to give ownership to laypeople, there will be a lot of benefits to us.
+Balance ...is the key."
+Please remember again: If we give One to lay people, they give back to us Two.
+Once we take risk to give ownership to laypeople, there will be a lot of benefits to the, only experience will speak this.